tonylindeberg/pygabor/README.md

 For reference purpose, this package also provides a possibility to choose the temporal window function as the sampled Gaussian kernel, which may otherwise constitute the most commonly used choice for discretizing the continuous Gaussian kernel

-For examples of how to apply these functions for computing scale-space features, please see the enclosed Jupyter notebook [discgabordemo.ipynb](https://github.com/tonylindeberg/pygabor/blob/main/discgabordemo.ipynb).
+For examples of how to apply these functions for computing non-causal time-frequency transforms, please see the enclosed Jupyter notebook
+[discgabordemo.ipynb](https://github.com/tonylindeberg/pygabor/blob/main/discgabordemo.ipynb).